The Medical Device File: What You Don’t Have to Include in This File

 ISO 13485 has required a medical device file since the 2016 edition.
 The aim of this is to ensure that manufacturers create (and maintain) all the documents required to demonstrate compliance with the regulatory requirements.

-However, ISO 13485:2016 is not limited to references to other regulations.
+However, ISO 13485 is not limited to referring to other regulations.
 In fact, it defines which documents the medical device file must (at least) contain, regardless of the jurisdiction.

 2. Medical device file versus technical documentation versus “FDA files”